 When it comes to working with Land Science, Lowery points to several advantages in the areas of testing, support, and durability.
 He explains, “I appreciate that Land Science completes rigorous testing on their products to ensure the barrier products are protective for the constituents mitigated.
 I also like what I see in durability.
 The sub-slab components and vapor barrier products are very durable and withstand most construction traffic following installation, a common failure point in most systems.
 And Land Science fully supports and backs their vapor barrier products.
 It’s great to be able to speak with a Land Science technical representative when needed, and any installation issues are handled directly and quickly.”
 With regard to specific products, Nitra-Seal® and Terra-Vent® have both been used with success recently on a just completed, large multi-family apartment complex development in North Carolina.
 He shares, “VOCs and methane were the constituents mitigated.
 The use of TerraVent and Nitra-Seal was very successful for the sub-slab vapor mitigation systems.
 Using a continual monitoring system, the sub-slabs have shown uniform communication and extended areas of influence since installation.”

-Land Science is proud to have Patrick Lowery, Senior Environmental Manager with SUMMIT Engineering, Laboratory & Testing, Inc., as a valued client and partner in environmental remediation, and appreciates his specialized background and commitment in providing successful remediation and mitigation outcomes for Land Science and its clients.
+Land Science is proud to have Patrick Lowery, Senior Environmental Manager with SUMMIT Engineering, Laboratory & Testing, Inc., as a valued client and partner, and appreciates his specialized background and commitment in providing successful vapor intrusion mitigation outcomes for Land Science and its clients.